OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 If your function name is the same as a function name in an add-in that already exists, the **#REF!** error will appear in your workbook.

 To fix a name conflict, change the name in your add-in and try the function again.
-If you're testing your add-in in different environments, either uninstall the add-in with the conflicting name or use a different namespace to differentiate your function (such as NAMESPACE_NAMEOFFUNCTION).
+You can also uninstall the add-in with the conflicting name.
+Or, if you're testing your add-in in different environments, try using a different namespace to differentiate your function (such as NAMESPACE_NAMEOFFUNCTION).

 Also consider how you'd like people to use the functions within your add-in.
 In many cases, it makes sense to add multiple arguments to a function rather than create multiple functions with the same or similar names.